SMI/SmiServices/docs/RELEASING.md

 -   Commit these changes and push the new branch
 -   Open a PR for this branch with the title `Release <version>`.
 Request a review from `@tznind` and `@rkm`
--   If there are any further changes which need to be included in the release PR, then these can be merged into the release branch from `master`
+-   If there are any further changes which need to be included in the release PR, then these can be merged into the release branch from `main`
 -   Wait for the PR to be reviewed and merged
--   Checkout `master` and pull the merge commit
+-   Checkout `main` and pull the merge commit
 -   Tag the release, e.g.:
     ```console
     $ git tag v1.2.3